Privacy at Telstra

 In some cases, the organisations that we may disclose your information to may be based outside the location where the information is collected.
-For example, we may share your information with our third parties in Australia, Canada, Chile, China, Hong Kong, countries within the European Union, India, Japan, Malaysia, New Zealand, Philippines, Russia, Singapore, South Africa, South Korea, Sri Lanka, Taiwan, the UAE, the United States of America, and Vietnam.
+For example, we may share your information with other parties in Australia, Canada, Chile, China, Hong Kong, countries within the European Union, India, Japan, Malaysia, New Zealand, Philippines, Romania, Russia, Singapore, South Africa, South Korea, Sri Lanka, Taiwan, the UAE, Ukraine, the United States of America and Vietnam.

 Sometimes, such as when we are checking your credit worthiness or assessing your credit situation, we might collect credit information from or give information to credit reporting bodies.
 Credit information can include:

 - details about information requests made about you to credit reporting bodies

 - current and historical details about credit applications you have made and credit arrangements you have entered into

 - information about overdue payments, default listings and about serious credit infringements and information about payments or subsequent arrangements in relation to either of these

 - various publicly available information like bankruptcy and credit-related court judgments

 - credit scores or risk assessments indicating an assessment of your credit worthiness.